G-funk: 1997–present: Influences on modern hip-hop

-Midwestern rapper Tech N9ne made use of the G-funk style of rap music onto his early releases - most notably on his second studio album, The Worst (released in 2000).
-His subsequent 2001 follow-up album, Anghellic incorporated the subgenre's characteristics to a much lesser extent.
+Midwestern rapper Tech N9ne made use of the G-funk style on his early releases, most notably his second studio album, The Worst (2000).
+His 2001 follow-up album, Anghellic, incorporated the subgenre's characteristics to a much lesser extent.

-Most recently - into the 2010s and onward - many contemporary West Coast rappers have released albums which contain strong G-funk influences, including Kendrick Lamar with Good Kid, M.A.A.D City as well as To Pimp a Butterfly, YG with Still Brazy, Schoolboy Q with Blank Face LP, Nipsey Hussle with Victory Lap, Buddy with Harlan & Alondra and Tech N9ne with The Gates Mixed Plate.
-G-funk also has had somewhat of an impact on the development of modern Christian hip hop/Gospel rap.
-For example, many of the albums by the Christian recording artists Gospel Gangstaz, who have also enjoyed relatively mainstream success in the past, have exhibited token G-funk musical elements.
+Most recently, starting in the 2010s, many contemporary West Coast rappers have released albums which contain strong G-funk influences.
+Examples include Kendrick Lamar with Good Kid, M.A.A.D City as well as To Pimp a Butterfly, YG with Still Brazy, Schoolboy Q with Blank Face LP, Nipsey Hussle with Victory Lap, Buddy with Harlan & Alondra and Tech N9ne with The Gates Mixed Plate.